SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_Professional_Video_Monitor.md

 ## How to use

-The element created using this driver has two data pages, as detailed below.
+The element created using this connector has two data pages, as detailed below.

 ### General